 Altruistic Surrogacy

-This type involves an agreement where the surrogate doesn’t receive financial compensation.
+Altruistic surrogacy involves an agreement where the surrogate doesn’t receive financial compensation.
 In most of these agreements, the surrogate tends to have close relations with the intended parents.
 While entering into this agreement with a known surrogate is a great experience, unforeseen expenses or complications might arise during an altruistic surrogacy that could cause problems.

 Commercial Surrogacy